On this Memorial Day, my thoughts turn to the Pogroms of 1984.

 But we need much more…

 We need artists to portray the dark realities of 1984.

 We need poets to give the human dimension of the pain of 1984.

-We need film-makers to show, to tell, to educate about the atrocities of 1984.
+We need filmmakers to show, tell, and educate about the atrocities of 1984.

 We need songwriters to sing about the survivors of 1984.

-We need sculptors to tell a story of a people who could not leave their mark on the world the way in which they would have chosen.
+We need sculptors to tell the story of people who could not leave their mark on the world as they would have chosen.

-This is our chance to give a voice to those who were massacred in 1984.
+This is our chance to give a voice to those massacred in 1984.

 We will not forget…